Dr Nadia Danhash, Director of InnovationRCA

 Pauline has a background in Business Studies and information technology having worked with corporate law firm Freshfields Bruckhaus Deringer.
 She began her career there as a computer programmer and continued as a Projects and then Operations Manager.
 More recently she worked at the National Association of Women’s Institute before joining the Royal College of Art in June 2007 to work in the Rectorate for the Director of Administration.
 Pauline joined InnovationRCA in April 2008 and has been supporting students with intellectual property queries since 2012.
 She is responsible for administering the College's Intellectual Property (IP) portfolio and managing the its IP programme as well as project managing key innovation events.

-Helen Harris, Operations Manager
+Helen Harris, Community Manager

 Helen is responsible for the day-to-day running of the incubator including events, marketing and programme management.
 Helen has a background in the commercial and charitable sectors, before joining the RCA in 2014.
 After graduating from the University of East Anglia with a BA in History in 2003, Helen worked in various photographic libraries as a picture researcher and archivist, including Country Life magazine.
 She moved on to the Sutton Trust, an education charity working with young people before joining a small architectural practice, where she managed the day-to-day operations and logistics.